roman807/Predicting-Stock-Market-Crashes/README.md

 **data:** .csv files of the daily price information of all datasets used.
 This data is available on yahoo finance.

-**final_predictor:** pre trained logistic regression model that shows current forecasting probabilities for a crash occurring within the next 1, 3 and 6 months.
+**final_predictor:** Pre-trained logistic regression model that shows current forecasting probabilities for a crash occurring within the next 1, 3 and 6 months.
 Clone this repository, download most recent historical price information of any stock market from yahoo finance (at least 3 years of data), specify the filename in **inputs.json** and run **main.py** to get prediction results.